looztra/yamkix/README.md

 ## Why?

-- Because I like my yaml file to be nicely formatted
+- Because I like my yaml file to be nicely formatted and I'm opinionated about how it should look like
-- Because <https://marketplace.visualstudio.com/items?itemName=adamvoss.yaml> creates (valid) yaml not compatible for kubernetes (and I mainly edit yaml file for kubernetes)
+- Because <https://marketplace.visualstudio.com/items?itemName=adamvoss.yaml> creates (valid) yaml not compatible for kubernetes (and I mainly edit yaml files for kubernetes)
 - Because <https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml> does not add explicit start of documents and I don't like it this way
 - Because I'm not a js/typescript dev so I don't want to go into a VSCode extension with client and server language